• Skip to primary navigation

 Put butter, brown sugar, corn syrup, condensed milk and sea salt in a 4-quart saucepan and cook over medium-low heat until the caramel reaches 225-235 degrees F on a thermometer, stirring frequently.
 This takes about 45 minutes.
 Do not rush it.

-Sometimes, as you're cooking caramel, the butter begins to separate from the mixture.
-I have never had this happen with this recipe, but it can happen, so here are some ways to avoid separation - and below I give ways to fix it.
+Sometimes, as you’re cooking caramel, the butter begins to separate from the mixture.
+I have never had this happen with this recipe, but it can happen, so here are some ways to avoid separation.

 • Use salted butter.
 Be sure to use salted butter because the salt helps stabilize the caramel.